 - You have insights into user statistics and behaviour which the app stores may not provide

-Particularly for startups or businesses that want to get an initial app version into the hands of real customers as fast as possible, and then learn from and improve the app with customer feedback in regular and fast iterations, the advantages of deploying web application may well outweigh the disadvantages.
+Particularly for startups or businesses that want to get an initial product into the hands of real customers as fast as possible, and then improve it through customer feedback in short and fast iterations, these advantages of web application may well outweigh the disadvantages.